Aniket1313/Python-Finance/README.md

 # Python-Finance
-Contains notebooks , codes and projects done with applications in Finance
+Contains notebooks, codes, and projects done with applications in Finance

 Learning Python for Finance